TroyLMarshall/gamma-world-api/readme.md

 # Gamma World &reg; Api

-This Api is an academic attempt to implement a subset of the rules from the Gamma World game published by TSR Hobbies in 1983.
+This Api is an academic attempt to implement a subset of the rules from the Gamma World &reg; game published by TSR Hobbies in 1983.

 The original game manual is copyright &copy; 1983 TSR Hobbies, Inc.